 Don’t use too much water, as it can damage the exterior and interior of the guitar.
 Excessive use of water can soak into the wood, which can warp it.
 This is especially true on a guitar with a thin finish, or on the neck or fretboard.
 Getting water into the interior is a whole ‘nother problem.
 Getting water in the control cavity can mess with the electronics.
 This is especially true if you have active pickups, as there would be an active signal running through your guitar.
 This can cause shocks when you plug the guitar into an amp.

-We have an entire article on the best guitar cleaning kits where the main item is a good specialty polish.
+We have an entire article on choosing the best guitar cleaning kit where the main item is a good specialty polish.
 Why?
 Because using a specially formulated guitar polish cleaner is the best way to polish the guitar.
 This stuff is made to go on most guitar finishes, and is 100% safe for the guitar’s surface, the wood, and the electronics.

 Basically how it works is it dissolves grease and dirt, and washes away dust similar to how water picks up dust.
 Guitar polish cleaner also conditions the finish of the guitar, and protects it from future buildup of dirt.